haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 ### BONUS section: creating an ensemble of glycan conformations

-We've just modelled a single conformation of the glycan.
+We have just modelled a single conformation of the glycan.
 However, glycans are highly flexible molecules that can adopt multiple conformations.
 Indeed, the modelled glycan is quite different from the conformation adopted in the reference structure.
 To account for this flexibility, we can generate an ensemble of glycan structures that will be docked to the protein.

 To do this, we will use the short Molecular Dynamics refinement protocol available in HADDOCK3.
 This protocol will generate an ensemble of glycan conformations by running short MD simulations on the glycan structure.
 The hope here is to observe a glycan structure that is significantly closer to the structure observed in the complex (bound conformation).
-You're encouraged to try more extensive and optimized MD software for this task, such as [GROMACS](https://www.gromacs.org){:target="_blank"} and [OPENMM](https://openmm.org/){:target="_blank"}, but for the sake of this tutorial, we will use HADDOCK3.
+You are encouraged to try more extensive and optimized MD software for this task, such as [GROMACS](https://www.gromacs.org){:target="_blank"} and [OPENMM](https://openmm.org/){:target="_blank"}, but for the sake of this tutorial, we will use HADDOCK3.

 We will use the following protocol, available as `glycan-mdref.cfg` in the `haddock3` directory of the archive you downloaded: